 The four national Boundary Commissions are the independent bodies responsible for reviewing constituency boundaries in the UK.
 After the last proposals failed to get through Parliament, new reviews will be held in 2015 in time for approval in 2018.

 Who will be affected?

 In the boundaries debate, attention tends to be on the fate of politicians.
-But most of us will be affected in some way as our MP may change and we may even find ourselves living in a new seat with a different party in charge.
+But most of us will be affected in some way.
+Some people will find the number of voters served by their local MP goes up or down.
+Our MP may change and we may even find ourselves living in a new seat with a different party in charge.